DC Power Sources 271

 electrolyte

 A conductive solution containing an acid, an alkaline, or a salt.
-The electrolyte in a cell or battery connects the two electrodes.
+The electrolyte in a battery, fuel, or solar cell provides a connection between the two electrodes.

 electromagnets

 A magnet that gains an attractive force only when current passes through it.
-Electromagnets are extremely powerful.
+Electromagnets for generators are formed by connecting pole pieces and field windings.

 electromotive series

-A list of metals in order of most reactive, or most likely to give up electrons, to least reactive.
-The electromotive series lists metals that are used in batteries.
+A list of metals in order from most reactive, or most likely to give up electrons, to least reactive.
+The electromotive series is used to select metals for battery electrodes.

 electron theory

 The belief that electricity flows out from a negative source to seek a positive conclusion.
-Electron theory is currently accepted.
+Electron theory replaced conventional current theory and is currently accepted as correct.

 electrons